foliovision/fv-wordpress-flowplayer/readme.txt

 == Frequently Asked Questions ==

-= What if the FV Flowplayer 5 doesn't work for me? =

-No worries.

-1. You can always downgrade to version the Flash version.
-You do lose a lot of mobile and iOS capability but you didn't have it in the first place.
-1. Contact us via [support](http://foliovision.com/support).
-We are actively investigating and fixing people's sites now during the initial release period.
-We will help you to get FV Flowplayer 5 working in your environment.

-FV Flowplayer 5 Pro comes with a money back guarantee so you can even try the commercial no-branding version risk free.
-Or make it work first with the free versions.

-Thank you for being part of the HMTL 5 mobile video revolution!

 = My video doesn't play in some browsers. =

 This should be related to your video format or mime type issues.